Nanny Cam Footage Shows Autistic Toddler Removing Window AC & Crawling Out 7th Floor Window

 After looking around and not seeing her son anywhere, she played back the footage from the nanny cam she had previously installed.
 Her heart sank as she watched her toddler pull at the window AC unit for several minutes before successfully removing it from the window and crawling out.

-When reporters at WPIX11 asked her what she felt when she saw the video footage she’d feared the worst.
+When reporters at WPIX11 asked her what she felt when she saw the video footage, she said she’d feared the worst.
 She’d feared that her little one was dead.
 She thought he had crawled out the window and fallen to his death.

 To her surprise, and what some are referring to as a miracle, she looked out the window to discover her son managed to crawl across the scaffolding of the building.
 He had ended up going all the way to the other side of the building.
 He was outside of the kitchen of Maria Espertome.